 Zimbabwe is where the idea of Grassroot Soccer was born and the country where we have our longest presence.
-Grassroot Soccer first began piloting our original curriculum in Zimbabwe in 2003, and shortly thereafter established a flagship site in Bulawayo.
+Grassroot Soccer first began piloting our original curriculum in Zimbabwe in 2003, and shortly thereafter established an affiliate site in Bulawayo.
 Grassroot Soccer Zimbabwe is registered as a private voluntary organisation (PVO22/11) and has a local board.

 GRS Zimbabwe is in partnership with Bulawayo City Council (BCC), Bulawayo Provincial Education Department, Population Services International (PSI), Matabeleland Aids Council (MAC), Zimbabwe National Family Planning Council (ZNFPC), Zimbabwe Football Association (ZIFA), and various government entities that have strengthened the organisation’s ability to deliver high-quality adolescent health interventions.
 Through the organisation’s membership with the streetfootballworld and Sport for Social Change networks, GRS has access to platforms for sharing of best practices among sport-for-development organizations across the country and continent.
 GRS Zimbabwe is also a member of the National Aids Council of Zimbabwe, a regulatory body for all organisations delivering various HIV-related interventions in Zimbabwe.